-In most poses, the arms, hands and shoulders are used to support a fully inverted body.
-The hardest inversion only have the top of the head as support against the mat.
+In most poses, the arms, hands, and shoulders are used to support a fully inverted body.
+The hardest inversion only has the top of the head as support against the mat.

 In the Unsupported Headstand, the arms provide balance without bearing weight.
 The entire body weights on the head in the inverted position.
-It is not a beginner pose and there is danger of injury to the neck and spine.
+It isn't a beginner pose and there is a danger of injury to the neck and spine.

-The Benefits Of Practicing Unsupported Headstand or Niralamba Sirsasana.
+Benefits of Unsupported Headstand or Niralamba Sirsasana

-This helps with many health conditions and weight loss.
+It helps with many health conditions and weight loss.
 It revitalizes the pituitary gland that is directly linked to the good health of other endocrine glands.

 By practicing the hardest yoga pose, you will:

-- increase general health and vitality of your body.
+- increase general health and vitality of your body

-- stretch your visceral muscles deeply.
+- stretch your visceral muscles deeply

-- improve overall blood circulation throughout your body.
+- improve overall blood circulation throughout your body

-- purify stagnant blood from the lower limbs.
+- purify stagnant blood from the lower limbs

-- strengthen your neck, shoulders, back and core muscles.
+- strengthen your neck, shoulders, back, and core muscles

-- promote metabolic function and calorie burning rate.
+- promote metabolic function and calorie-burning rate

-- lower the risk of anxiety, depression and stress.
+- lower the risk of anxiety, depression, and stress

-- boost focus, concentration and mental acuity.
+- boost focus, concentration, and mental acuity

-- calm your mind and find inner peace.
+- calm your mind and find inner peace

 - brighten your personality and spiritual being.

 How To Do The Hardest Yoga Pose

-Please learn this asana slowly with the help of a partner or teacher, not alone at home.
-Also make sure not to fall off to avoid any injury to the neck or shoulders when losing balance.
+Please learn this asana slowly with the help of a partner or teacher.
+Make sure not to fall off to avoid any injury to the neck or shoulders when losing balance.

-You will be able to do the Unsupported Headstand on your first attempt.
+You won't be able to do the Unsupported Headstand on your first attempt.
 It will require many sessions of practice before you master it.

 - Finally, remove your hands from the floor and place them to the sides, behind your back or on your chest.